758th Tank Battalion (United States): History

 The unit's insignia is the head of a black African elephant with large white tusks accompanied by the motto, "We Pierce".

 Legacy

 The 758th was re-designated as the 64th Heavy Tank Battalion from 1949 to 1957.
-Today the unit exists as the 1st Battalion, 64th Armor Regiment assigned to the 1st Armored Brigade Combat Team of the 3rd Infantry Division.
+It later became the 1st Battalion, 64th Armor Regiment, assigned to the 1st Armored Brigade Combat Team of the 3rd Infantry Division.
 The 1–64th has served with distinction in several armed conflicts including Operation Desert Shield, Operation Desert Fox, Operation Iraqi Freedom, and Operation Enduring Freedom.
-The unit currently operates from Fort Stewart, Georgia.
+The unit operates from Fort Stewart, Georgia.

-The African elephant remains the insignia of the unit and has earned them the nickname "The Tusker Regiment".
+The African elephant remains the insignia of the unit and has led to their nickname "The Tusker Regiment".
 Today they are known as the "Desert Rogues."